Leodom01/XM_40020-WedDataProcessingSystems/README.md

 # XM_40020-WedDataProcessingSystems

-Given input: <ID quest!on><TAB>text of the question/comple!on<newline>
+## Description

-will return a file with formatting: <ID ques!on><TAB>[R,A,C,E]<answer>
+The project implements a pipeline to fact check the answer of a LLM (LLaMa) comparing it with WikiData.

-where:
+Given an input file in the format: <ID question><TAB><question><newline> We will return a file with formatting: <ID question><TAB>[R,A,C,E]<value>

-"R" indicates the raw text produced by the language model,
+Where:

-"A" is the extracted answer
+"R" has the value the raw text produced by the language model.

-"C" is the tag correct/incorrect
+"A" has the extracted answer distilled from the LLM answer.

-"E" are the entities extracted.
+"C" is the tag correct/incorrect, the outcome of the answer fact checking.

-Further technical details can be found in report.pdf
+"E" are the entities extracted, both from question and answer.

-Be aware: all the project data and files can be found in the /sharedFolder of the docker container, we write nowhere else.
+Further technical details can be found in report.pdf Be aware: all the project data and files can be found in the /sharedFolder of the docker container, we write nowhere else.

 ## Run container